 Again, in this excerpt from the script, Jesus says of this character enlargement, “But you shall receive power, after that the Holy Ghost is come upon you: and you shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.”

 And finally, in Act 3, still another change occurs as we begin to observe the Church in its more incorporated role.
-Now, we start to see a league of heart-bound brothers and sisters of faith, drawing on the power of the Living Christ.
-Now, we can notice the Church start to become a real force in the larger world, a mighty army, but with a single heart to convey and defend divine truth and the one truly redemptive faith, that faith which is founded solely in the dying and the living Jesus Christ.
+Now, we start to see a huge league of heart-bound brothers and sisters of faith, drawing on the power of the Living Christ.
+Now, we can notice the Church start to become a real force in the larger world, a mighty Spiritual army, but with a single heart to convey and defend the divine truth, and the one truly redemptive faith, a faith which is founded solely in the one true Savior of the world, as both the dying and the living Jesus Christ.

 Once again, an excerpt from the biblical script says it beautifully.
 Again, Jesus is speaking when He says, “…All power is given unto me in heaven and in earth.
 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
 Amen.”